alaadahmed/phoenix-graphql-elm/README.md

   * Added [`Bulma`](https://bulma.io) CSS Framework using `yarn add bulma --dev` and changed `/assets/app.css` -> `/assets/app.scss` and added to it:
     - `@import "~bulma/bulma"` to add support for __Bulma__, you can write the full path `../node_modules/bulma/bulma` if you faced issues in recognizing it.
     - `@import "./custom"` for my custom styles, refers to `/assets/_custom.scss` file.
+  * Added [`Tailwindcss`](https://tailwindcss.com/) CSS utility framework to have more control on my styling, for information about how to install it and configure it please read this quick [tutorial](https://www.derrickreimer.com/tech/2019/06/12/tailwind-phoenix.html?utm_campaign=elixir_radar_195&utm_medium=email&utm_source=RD+Station).
 ## Webpack Configurations `webpack.config.js`
   * Support __Sass__ using [`DartSass`](https://github.com/sass/dart-sass) and [`sass-loader`](https://github.com/webpack-contrib/sass-loader).
   * Configure `sass-loader` _options:_ `{implementation: require("sass")}` so it will use `sass` instead of the default one `node-sass` and will stop complaining.